Sofa sleeper or, conversely, sleeper sofa.

 With such great options available why do they still sell them at every furniture store?

-They sound good.
-They’re a feature.
-A solution to someone’s problem that everyone expects to come up every once-in-awhile.
+The only logical reason I can come up with is that the idea of them sounds good.
+They’re a feature, a solution to someone’s problem that everyone expects to come up every once-in-awhile.
 That can be the only possible reason.